 Prevention should be timely to avoid the presence or aggravation of malocclusion; among them, we can do the following:

-- Eradicate sucking habits (pacifier, bottle, thumb sucking) before the age of two years to spontaneously correct the malocclusion caused by them.
+- Eradicate sucking habits (pacifier, bottle, thumb sucking) before the age of two years to spontaneously correct the crooked teeth in babies caused by them.

-- Avoid biting or placing items in the mouth for long periods, since doing so constantly can also lead to the presence of malocclusions or even tooth wear.
+- Avoid biting or placing items in the mouth for long periods, since doing so constantly can also lead to the presence of crooked teeth or even tooth wear.

 - The intervention of the otorhinolaryngologist will be necessary in cases of adenotonsillar hypertrophy or allergic rhinitis.
-Since these cause, mouth breathing altering the relationship of the tongue and palate, and as a consequence, will lead to malocclusion problems in the long term.
+These cause, mouth breathing to alter the relationship of the tongue and palate, and as a consequence, will lead to crooked teeth problems in the long term.